Ken Skates

-Kenneth Christian Skates MS (born 2 April 1976) is a Welsh Labour politician.
+Kenneth Christian Skates (born 2 April 1976) is a Welsh Labour politician who has served as Cabinet Secretary for Transport and North Wales since March 2024.
 Skates has represented the constituency of Clwyd South in the Senedd since the election of 2011.
 He is an alumnus of the University of Cambridge, and worked as a journalist prior to becoming a politician.
 In September 2014 he became the deputy minister for Culture, Tourism and Sport.
 From May 2016 to December 2018 he was the Cabinet Secretary for Economy, Infrastructure and Skills, and was the Minister for Economy, Transport and North Wales until he stood down on 13 May 2021.
+He held Economy, Transport and North Wales position again between July and September 2024 when he assumed the economy portfolio.

 Early life and career

 Skates was born in Wrexham, Wales, and attended Ysgol y Waun in Gwernaffield and the Alun School, Mold, where he studied A-levels in physics, maths, English and politics.
 After achieving four A grades he went to Sidney Sussex College, Cambridge to study social and political sciences, specialising in European regional policy and economics.

 After graduating, Skates took a gap-period in the United States, before joining The Leader (Wrexham) newspaper.
 He studied for his NVQ in journalism at Yale College, Wrexham, and then went freelance working for the Daily Express.